 As used in 811 CMR 4.00 the following terms shall have the meanings set forth, unless otherwise prescribed by statute:

 Board or DSB - The State Designer Selection Board.
-Class I Projects

-All studies, programs, master plans or consultant services having an established upset

-per diem and not exceeding $100,000;

-All projects requiring design services with an established lump sum set fee not to exceed

-$100,000.

-Class II Projects

-All studies, programs, master plans, or consultant services having an established upset

-per diem and not exceeding $500,000;

-All projects requiring design services with an established lump sum set fee not to exceed

-$500,000.

-Class III Projects - Projects which exceed Class II thresholds.

 Commissioner - The Commissioner of the Division of Capital Asset Management and Maintenance.

-Designer Selection Panels

-for Class I projects, at least three members, two of whom shall be architects or engineers;

-for Class II projects, five members, four of whom shall be architects or engineers;

-for Class III projects, at least nine members, seven of whom shall be architects or engineers.
+Designer Selection Panel At least six members, four of whom shall be architects or engineers, including at least one architect and one engineer.

 : Delegation of Powers and Duties to Panels

 The Board may delegate its powers and duties under M.G.L. c.
-7, §§ 38D(b), 38E(c) and (d), 38F(a) and (b), 38H and 38I to panels of less than all the Board members as defined in 811 CMR 4.02: Designer Selection Panels, on a rotating basis as follows:
+7c, §§ 47(b), 48(c) and (d), 49(a) and (b), 51 and 52 to panels of less than all the Board members as defined in 811 CMR 4.02: Designer Selection Panel, on a rotating basis as follows:

-At any meeting of the Designer Selection Board, the Chairman of the Board, or in his/her absence, the Vice Chairman or senior Designer Selection Board member, may assign the members present to any of the panels listed in 811 CMR 4.02: Designer Selection Pannels.
+At any meeting of the Designer Selection Board, the Chair of the Board, or in his/her absence, the Vice Chair or senior Designer Selection Board member, may assign the members present to any panel listed in 811 CMR 4.02: Designer Selection Panel.

 : continued